SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 ## How to use User secrets
 1. Navigate to "%APPDATA%/Microsoft" Create Directory "UserSecrets" if you dont find it.
 2. Create a folder under "%APPDATA%/Microsoft/UserSecrets" folder in the format <ProjectName>_<EnvironmentName>_Secrets.
-You can get project name and environment name appsettings.Environment.json file
+You can get project name and environment name from appsettings.Environment.json project specific file
 3. Create a file "secrets.json" and replace only those values you want to keep it as secrets (copy the structure from appsettings.Project.json file)

 ## Automated SpecFlow Tests: